STAT547-UBC-2019-20/Group10/README.md

 ## Usage

 ### Usage instructions for running scripts individually
-1. Clone this repo

-2. Ensure the following packages are installed:
+    To replicate this analysis, clone this repo and navigate to the root folder of this project in your terminal, ensure the following packages are installed:
     - ggplot2
     - tidyverse
     - docopt
     - testthat
     - corrplot
     - effects

-3. Run the following scripts (in order) with the appropriate arguments specified
-    - scripts/load_data.R
-    - scripts/clean_data.R
-    - scripts/plot_grams.R
-    - scripts/analysis.R
-    - scripts/knit_report.R
-    - tests/test.R

-    To replicate this analysis, navigate to the root folder of this project in your terminal, and type in the following commands:
+    and then type in the following commands:

     > #### # Download data
     > Rscript scripts/load_data.R --data_url='https://github.com/STAT547-UBC-2019-20/data_sets/raw/master/fire_archive_M6_96619.csv'